Koldnitz/rutorrent-docker/README.md

 # rutorrent-docker

-This is a completely funcional Docker image with rutorrent, rtorrent, libtorrent and a lot of plugins for rutorrent, like autodl-irssi, filemanager, fileshare and other useful ones.
+This is a completely functional Docker image with rutorrent, rtorrent, libtorrent and a lot of plug-ins for rutorrent, like autodl-irssi, filemanager, fileshare and other useful ones.
 (IMPORTANT: Be careful, some private trackers have blacklisted 0.9.6 version.
 Use 0.9.4 branch instead.)